jopamo/wget/checklist.md

 ## **7. Validation, observability, and release readiness**

-* [ ] Document a repeatable manual test matrix (libev/c-ares builds, HTTPS targets, recursion, Metalink) and capture commands/logs in `docs/testing.md` or a new `docs/test-matrix.md`.
+* [ ] Document a repeatable manual test matrix (libev/c-ares builds, HTTPS targets, recursion) and capture commands/logs in `docs/testing.md` or a new `docs/test-matrix.md`.
 * [ ] Add libev/c-ares integration tests that assert watchers fire as expected (extend `tests/evloop_transfer_test.c` or add new suites under `tests/`).
 * [ ] Instrument the scheduler with debug logging / stats hooks so we can prove per-host limits, queue depth, and throughput against the “thousands of concurrent transfers” goal (`src/scheduler.c`, `src/log.c`).
 * [ ] Automate ASan/Valgrind smoke runs in CI scripts or Meson targets to catch regressions before release (`meson.build`, `tests/` helpers).